Sunday, July 14, 2024

 It’s not surprising that people have cited Hamlet as both a religious and an existentialist figure.
 Freudians have also claimed him for their own, given what they call his “mother issues” over Queen Gertrude.
 I actually see him more dominated by his dead father; Gertrude’s relationship with her son is remote at times, though not at the climax, when she finally realizes the threat Claudius poses to him.
 Still, you wonder why she wasn’t more protective or engaged about Hamlet’s situation before.

 Julie Christie as Gertrude tries to reason with Kenneth Branagh as Hamlet in a 1996 film adaptation, which famously made minimal cuts of the source text and ran over four hours.
-Gertrude is often interpreted as a good person in a bad world, but driven overall by lust and comfort.
+Gertrude is often interpreted as a good person in a bad world, yet driven overall by lust and comfort.

 Image from https://english12aphamlet.weebly.com/gertrude.html